aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-opensource-monitoring.md

 11. The deployment automation will create `ampPrometheusDataSourceRole` with permissions to retrieve metrics from AMP in Prod 1 Account, `cloudwatchPrometheusDataSourceRole` with permissions to retrieve metrics from CloudWatch in Prod 2 Account and `amgWorkspaceIamRole` in monitoring account to assume roles in Prod 1 and Prod 2 account for retriving and visualizing metrics in Grafana.

 12. Next, manually follow the followingsteps from [AWS Open Source blog](https://aws.amazon.com/blogs/opensource/setting-up-amazon-managed-grafana-cross-account-data-source-using-customer-managed-iam-roles/#:~:text=AWS%20SSO%20in%20the%20management%20account) :
-    a.
-AWS SSO in the management account
+    1. AWS SSO in the management account
-    b.
-Query metrics in Monitoring account from Amazon Managed Prometheus workspace in Prod 1 Account
+    2. Query metrics in Monitoring account from Amazon Managed Prometheus workspace in Prod 1 Account
-    c.
-Query metrics in the Monitoring account from Amazon CloudWatch in Prod 1 Account

 ![Metrics from AMP](./images/AMG%20-%20Metrics%20from%20AMP.png)

+    3. Query metrics in the Monitoring account from Amazon CloudWatch in Prod 1 Account

 ![Metrics from CloudWatch](./images/AMG%20-%20Metrics%20from%20CloudWatch.png)